lustre-labs/lustre/pages/guide/01-quickstart.md

 - A `Model` type that represents the entire state of your application and an `init` function to construct the first model to render.

-- A `Msg` type that represents all the different ways the outside world can communicate with your application and an `update` function to receive those messages and update the model.
+- A `Message` type that represents all the different ways the outside world can communicate with your application and an `update` function to receive those messages and update the model.